Wayne Med-Direct scholarship

 - File an annual Free Application for Federal Student Aid (FAFSA) and complete all requirements.

-- Pursue a pre-med curriculum and a major in the College of Liberal Arts and Sciences.
+- Pursue a major in the College of Liberal Arts and Sciences and follow the pre-medicine track of coursework.

-- Be enrolled as a full-time student (i.e., at least 15 credit hours per semester) in the fall and winter semesters.
+- Be enrolled as a full-time student (i.e., at least 15 credit hours per semester) in the fall and winter semesters unless fewer than 15 credit hours is approved by the Program Coordinator before the end of previous semester.

 To be awarded the Undergraduate scholarship for four consecutive years, a student must also satisfy these academic progress requirements.

-- If the student's cumulative GPA is at or above 0 but below 3.5 at the end of the freshman year, the student shall be placed on probation until the end of the sophomore year.
-If the student's cumulative GPA is below 3.5 at the end of the sophomore year, the student may be deemed ineligible for further scholarship awards at the sole discretion of the university.
+- If Student's cumulative GPA is at or above 3.0 but below 3.5 at the end of any semester (except the last semester before graduation) the Student shall be placed on probation until the end of the next academic semester.
+If Student's cumulative GPA is below 3.5 at the end of that semester, the Student may be deemed ineligible for further Undergraduate Scholarship awards at the sole discretion of the university.

 Wayne Med-Direct Wayne State University School of Medicine (WSUSOM) scholarship